Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Evaluation of the Digital Twin

-The quality of the obtained ground truth depends on the accuracy of the object detections in the aerial images.
-The detection quality is the subject of on-going research~\cite{azimi2019skyscapes}.
-Our ground truth dataset rarely contained false or severely misplaced detections and only a few dark-colored vehicles were missed.
-The position accuracy of the detected vehicles depends on the georeferencing accuracy of the images.
+The quality of the obtained ground truth depends on the accuracy of the object detections in the aerial images and the positioning accuracy.
+The detection quality is the subject of on-going research~\citep{azimi2019skyscapes} and not entirely perfect yet.
+The network we used occasionally missed vehicles, especially trucks, slightly misplaced bounding boxes or detected false positives.
+We manually corrected all of these errors by re-labeling the concerned bounding boxes to obtain a perfect ground truth.
+The positioning accuracy in world coordinates depends on the georeferencing accuracy of the images.
 Specifically, it depends on the calibration accuracy of the 4k system, the quality of the tie and ground control points used for bundle adjustment, and the accuracy of the underlying terrain model.
 The overall absolute accuracy on the present dataset lies in the centimeter range.
-The accuracy of this georeferencing is demonstrated in~\cite{kurz2019preciseaerialimage}.
+The accuracy of this georeferencing is demonstrated in~\citet{kurz2019preciseaerialimage}.

-\fig{fig:aerial-highway-image} shows a captured aerial image with vehicle detections.
+The recording of the ground truth data was performed during the day with a medium traffic volume. \fig{fig:aerial-highway-image} shows a captured aerial image with vehicle detections.
 Even though the testbed was not always fully covered by the helicopters' cameras, we captured enough vehicles to perform a reliable and statistically significant evaluation.
-In total, we generated $2$ minutes of ground truth data containing 2139 valid vehicle observations.
+In total, we generated over $2$ minutes of ground truth data containing 2125 valid vehicle observations within our testbed.
+Additionally, each detection contains a classification that distinguishes between cars and trucks.
+In total, our dataset contains \unit{95}{\%} cars and \unit{5}{\%} trucks.